 With both comprehensive and collision insurance, your monthly or semi-annual insurance bill will absolutely increase.
 So-called full coverage will meet the state minimum requirement, but the cost of repairing your car will be entirely out of your own pocket.
 Furthermore, $10,000 is not always enough money to cover medical costs, especially in catastrophically damaging incidents.

-Finally, there is a four-year statute of limitations from the date of an accident to file a claim.
+Finally, there is a two-year statute of limitations from the date of an accident to file a claim.

 Contact the Qualified Florida Car Insurance Lawyers at Wooten, Kimbrough, Damaso & Dennis, P.A.